National Water Dance

 The Time is Now

-The performance at Mary Ross Waterfront Park will take place within and around a temporary labyrinth designed by Jay Staley and built with community members and volunteers.
-With an eye to food justice, the labyrinth will be created using can goods collected through a Food Drive organized by Glynn Environmental Coalition to benefit America’s Second Harvest of Coastal Georgia.
+The performance at Mary Ross Waterfront Park took place within and around a temporary labyrinth designed by Jay Staley and built with community members and volunteers.
+With an eye to food justice, the labyrinth was created using can goods collected through a Food Drive organized by Glynn Environmental Coalition to benefit America’s Second Harvest of Coastal Georgia.
 Under the artistic direction of Sue Schroeder, The Phil Morrison Trio will join the artists of Core Dance and community participants in this shared performance experience.

-In partnership with Glynn Environmental Coalition, Golden Isles Arts & Humanities, Burroughs- Molette Elementary School, LoveSmart, Studio South Performing Arts Center, Brunswick Labyrinth Project and a growing list of community supporters, We seek to build community by uniting arts and environmental organizations on the local, state, and national levels.
-Several performances and activities will take place as part of Brunswick’s Earth Day 2022 Celebration including:
+In partnership with Glynn Environmental Coalition, Golden Isles Arts & Humanities, Burroughs- Molette Elementary School, LoveSmart, Studio South Performing Arts Center, Brunswick Labyrinth Project and a growing list of community supporters, we sought to build community by uniting arts and environmental organizations on the local, state, and national levels.
+Several performances and activities took place as part of Brunswick’s Earth Day 2022 Celebration including:

 Re-upcycled Art Exhibition opens at Historic Ritz Theatre, as part of 1st Friday, Brunswick

-Glynn Environmental Coalition Earth Day Film Screening 6:00M-7:30PM at Historic Ritz Theatre
+Glynn Environmental Coalition Earth Day Film Screening at Historic Ritz Theatre

 "It’s about reconnecting our sense of self and soul with our waterways and oceans."